imandra-ai/fix-engine/README.md

 Having a complete formal model of the FIX protocol brings many benefits.
 To name a few:

-- Concensus: With the formal model, the industry has a precise mechanism for describing, evaluating and improving the mechanics of the protocol
+- Concensus: With the formal model, the industry has a precise, unambiguous foundation for describing, evaluating and improving the definitions and mechanics of the protocol.

-- Queryable behaviour: With a formal verification engine like Imandra, deep questions may be asked and answered about the behaviour of the model, without the need for you to understand the code
+- Queryable: A formal verification engine like Imandra can be used to ask and answer deep questions about the behaviour of the model automatically

 - Testing: Powerful model-based testing techniques can be used to automatically generate high-coverage test suites (see Test Suite